 - A general description: in the description section, it is important to explain the different functionalities of the application.
 In this part, the hardware interfaces and user interfaces are defined.
-In what device the end users expect to access the application for instance or what are the functionalities of the software, how can users expect to see them in the application, what is displayed on the menus, what are the other parts like Reports, exports, etc.?
+In what device the end users expect to access the application for instance or what are the functionalities, how can users expect to see them in the application, what is displayed on the menus, what are the other parts like Reports, exports, etc.?

-- Specific requirements: In this section, the requirements are detailed so that it is made easier to design the product and validate the software according to requirements.
+- Specific requirements: In this section, all the necessary details are described so that it is made easier to design the product and validate it according to requirements.
 Here, it is important to describe all inputs the software handle and all the outputs to better define interaction with other systems and facilitate integration.
 The functionalities enumerated in the previous section will be detailed here.
 The performance criteria need to be defined here as well.
 It may be tempting to leave for later some parts of the documentation that may change during the development process or at a later stage.
 However, it is important to thoroughly document the SRS and update the content if needed and when needed.

 - References: it may sound obvious now that we mention it but it is important to include information about the content so that it is easier to find the information when needed.

 SRS BAD PRACTICES